niru-0105/MS-Engage-2022/README.md

 #### Download zip folder of the code from GitHub

 1. Install python from here https://www.python.org/ftp/python/3.10.4/python-3.10.4-amd64.exe.
-If you already have it then enter following command in terminal to check version.
+If you already have it then enter following command in git terminal to check version.

 ```bash
   python -V